 - May be overly concerned about how others see them, due to their desire to belong

-According to the MBTI Institute, The Defender personality type is the most common of all sixteen MBTI personality types.
+According to the 16 Personalities Institute, The Defender is the most common type out of all the personalities.
 This means that there’s a high chance you are close to an ISFJ or you are one yourself.

 Here are a few interesting statistics to highlight the ISFJ’s presence in the world: